J. D. Folsom: Chicago Bears

 Folsom was a member of the Chicago Bears practice squad from September 6, 2010 to September 23, 2010 when he was released.

 Tampa Bay Buccaneers

 Folsom was signed to the Tampa Bay Buccaneers practice squad on September 29, 2010.
 Folsom was later released October 11, 2010.
 Folsom was re-signed on December 14, 2010.
 The Buccaneers released Folsom on July 29, 2011.

 Arizona Cardinals

 Folsom was signed to the Arizona Cardinals practice squad on October 27, 2010, and later released on November 9, 2010.

+Personal life

+Folsom graduated from Oklahoma State University College of Veterinary Health Sciences with a Doctor of Veterinary Medicine degree, where he was also a veterinary student researcher.
+He was an associate veterinarian in Rexburg, Idaho.
+He is owner of Henry’s Fork Cattle Company.
+He also owned and operated Folsom Saddle Company.